arendst/Tasmota/tools/decode-config.md

 This format is binary and encrypted.
 ### .json Format
 Configuration data in [JSON](http://www.json.org/)-format.
-This format is decrypted, human readable and editable and can also be used for the `--restore-file` command.
+This format is decrypted, human readable and editable and can also be used for the `--restore-file` parameter.
-This file will becreated by _decode-config.py_ using `--backup-file` with `--backup-type json` parameter (default).
+This file will be created by _decode-config.py_ using the `--backup-file` with `--backup-type json` parameter, this is the default.
 ### .bin Format
 Configuration data in binary format.
 This format is binary decryptet, editable (e.g. using a hex editor) and can also be used for `--restore-file` command.
 It will be created by _decode-config.py_ using `--backup-file` with `--backup-type bin`.
 Note:
-This file is 4 byte longer than an original .dmp file due to an prefix header at the beginning.
-The file data starting at address position 4 are containing the same as the **struct SYSCFG** from Tasmota [settings.h](https://github.com/arendst/Sonoff-Tasmota/blob/master/sonoff/settings.h) in decrypted format.
+The .bin file contains the same information as the original .dmp file from Tasmota "Backup/Restore Configuration" but it is decrpted and  4 byte longer than an original (it is a prefix header at the beginning). .bin file data starting at address 4 contains the same as the **struct SYSCFG** from Tasmota [settings.h](https://github.com/arendst/Sonoff-Tasmota/blob/master/sonoff/settings.h) in decrypted format.

 #### File extensions
-_decode-config.py_ uses auto extension as default for backup filenames; you don't need to append extensions to your backup file, it will be selected based on `--backup-type` argument.
+You don't need to append exensions for your file name as _decode-config.py_ uses auto extension as default.
+The extension will be choose based on file contents and `--backup-type` parameter.
-If you want using your own extension use the `--no-extension` argument.
+If you do not want using auto extensions use the `--no-extension` parameter.

 ## Usage
-After download don't forget to set exec flag under linux with `chmod +x decode-config.py` or call the program using `python decode-config.py...`.
+After download don't forget to set the executable flag under linux with `chmod +x decode-config.py` or call the program using `python decode-config.py...`.

 ### Basics
 At least pass a source where you want to read the configuration data from using `-f <filename>` or `-d <host>`:

 The source can be either
-* a Tasmota device hostname or IP by passing it using the `-d <host>` arg
+* a Tasmota device hostname or IP using the `-d <host>` parameter
-* or a previously stored Tasmota `*.dmp` configuration file by passing the filename using `-f <filename>` arg
+* a Tasmota `*.dmp` configuration file using `-f <filename>` parameter

 Example: